NeneWang/Concept-Logs/pages/Operations Roles.md

 - How it relates to my position
 - Tell us A little about yoruself.
 	- Focus more in passion and aptitude, the right mindset and the wanting to sell.
+	- You should be Proactive, Problem Solving, Innovation, Organization.
 - Applications for Entry Level
 	- Look at the job description | Will should have prepared and having genuine curiosity.
 	- Follow ups!
 Having Following Up Emails